BlackyDrum/draw-together/README.md

 ### Real-time Setup

-This project uses Laravel Reverb for real-time messaging.
+This project uses Laravel Reverb for real-time drawing.
 Ensure you set up your `.env` file with:
 ```env
 REVERB_APP_ID=
 REVERB_APP_KEY=